Optimal simplices and codes in projective spaces: Introduction

 In real and complex projective spaces, tight simplices occur only sporadically.
-All known constructions are based on geometric, group-theoretic, or combinatorial properties that depend delicately on the size $N$ and dimension $d$.
+All known constructions are based on geometric, group-theoretic, or combinatorial properties that depend delicately on the number of points and the dimension of the projective space.
 By contrast, we find a surprising new phenomenon in quaternionic and octonionic spaces: in each dimension, there are substantial intervals of sizes for which tight simplices always seem to exist.
+For instance, in $\HH \Proj^2$ we show that tight simplices exist for $N$ points with $1 \leq N \leq 13$ or $N = 15$, while in $\HH \Proj^3$ we show existence for $1 \leq N \leq 21$.

 This behavior cannot plausibly be explained using the sorts of constructions that work in real and complex spaces.
 In fact, the new tight simplices exhibit little structure and seem to exist not for any special reason, but rather because of parameter counting: they can be characterized by systems of equations with more variables than constraints.
 Making this heuristic precise, and indeed extracting any proof from this approach, requires a delicate choice of constraints.
 Much of our paper is devoted to identifying and analyzing such a choice.
-We do not know how to prove that the simplices exist in all dimensions, but we prove existence in many hitherto unknown cases.
+We do not know how to prove that these new simplices exist in all dimensions, but we prove existence in many hitherto unknown cases.
 We also extend our methods to handle some exceptional cases that are particularly subtle.

-Our results settle several open problems dating back to the early 1980s.
-We show the existence of a $15$-point simplex in $\HH \Proj^2$ and a $27$-point simplex in $\OO \Proj^2$.
-These are not only optimal codes, but also the largest possible simplices in their ambient spaces.
-(For comparison, the six diagonals of an icosahedron form a maximal simplex in $\R\Proj^2$, and the largest simplex in $\C\Proj^2$ has size nine.)
-Furthermore, these simplices are tight $2$-designs, which makes them analogues of SIC-POVMs, a family of complex projective codes studied in quantum information theory \cite{SICPOVM}.
-We also construct a set of $13$ mutually unbiased bases in $\OO \Proj^2$.
-The mutually unbiased bases had been conjectured to exist \cite[p.~35]{Ho2}, but no construction was known, and the $15$- and $27$-point tight simplices were conjectured not to exist \cite[p.~251]{Ho1}.
-It would be interesting to determine whether using the points of these simplices as vertices could lead to triangulations of $\HH\Proj^2$ and $\OO \Proj^2$, which would necessarily be minimal (see \cite{BK}).

-We also prove the existence of many tight simplices in real Grassmannians, which were conjectured to exist in \cite{CHS} based on numerical evidence, and we show how parameter counting explains this phenomenon.
-As in projective spaces, it is not obvious how to compute a correct parameter count.
-Our task is to find the right constraints, so that the problem becomes amenable to rigorous proof.